stardist/stardist-docs/docs/faq.md

 #### How do I know if a pretrained (or any) model is suitable/good enough for my data?

 First, you can take a look at the existing pretrained models and inspect the images they were trained on, to get an idea if one of them might be suitable for your data.
-At the moment, you can find an overview of pretrained models [here](https://github.com/stardist/stardist#pretrained-models-for-2d) and [here](https://imagej.net/StarDist#Plugin), including links to the training datasets.
+At the moment, you can find an overview of pretrained models [here](https://github.com/stardist/stardist#pretrained-models-for-2d) and [here](https://imagej.net/plugins/stardist#Plugin), including links to the training datasets.
 Furthermore, our [example notebooks](https://github.com/stardist/stardist/tree/main/examples) also demonstrate how to show a list of the available pretrained models.

-If you found a promising pretrained model for your data, it is probably easiest to quickly try it out with our [Fiji plugin](https://imagej.net/StarDist) and manually inspect if the results are plausible.
+If you found a promising pretrained model for your data, it is probably easiest to quickly try it out with our [napari plugin](https://github.com/stardist/stardist-napari) or [Fiji plugin](https://imagej.net/plugins/stardist) and manually inspect if the results are plausible.
 If that's the case, you may also want to [quantitatively evaluate the results](#how-do-i-evaluate-the-quality-of-the-predicted-results-of-a-model).

 #### Do I need to rescale my images?
 How do I know which pixel resolution is required?